taw00/manuscript-css/README.md

-# Manuscript-Formatted Markdown for Creative Writers
+# Write your Manuscript in Markdown or HTML — for Creative Writers

 Are you a writer?
 In particular, a writer of narrative works?
 Fiction, narrative nonfiction, memoir, etc?
-Do you draft using a text editor?
+Do prefer the simplicity of drafting you work in a text or markdown editor?
 And do you wish to share your drafts in a professional manner without having to port your work to a word processor?

 Now, you can stay in your favorite text editor and still have a means to present your work in a professional manner for review, critique, or whatever,